Learn how to grow Mizuna with our easy guide. This cold-weather green has a mild taste for delicious salads, soups, sauces and more!

 When can I harvest Mizuna?

-Harvest as required.
+Harvest leaves as required by snipping the larger leaves off at the base.
 It is preferable to harvest Mizuna in the morning when leaves are cool, this is when they taste their best.
 Leaves will also store longer in the refrigerator when harvested in the morning.
 Trim off the larger outer leaves for a continuous harvest throughout the season.

 Pests